From Code Changes to Quality Gains: An Empirical Study in Python ML Systems with PyQu: RELATED WORK

 Prior studies have investigated code changes and refactoring practices specifically within MLS.
 Dilhara et al. \cite{Dilhara_Ketkar_Sannidhi_Dig_2022} took a data-driven approach by mining Python ML projects to uncover fine-grained change patterns.
 Their taxonomy of repetitive changes provides a rich foundation for understanding how ML code evolves.
 Tang et al. \cite{tang2021empirical} further examined refactorings in ML systems and pointed out that many changes—such as duplicated configuration code or minor changes in algorithm implementations—are unique to ML and can easily slip past general-purpose tools.

 Other studies have contributed valuable insights into ML code evolution.
 Zhou et al. \cite{zhou2020harp} introduced HARP, a holistic tool for analyzing refactorings in Python analytics programs.
-Nguyen et al. \cite{nguyen2019graph} created CPatMiner to mine fine-grained code change patterns at scale, while Tsantalis et al. \cite{tsantalis2019multilang} looked at the challenges of refactoring across multi-language repositories—underscoring the difficulties of adapting Java-based tools to dynamic languages like Python.
-Kim \cite{kim2020software} discussed how ML code is particularly dynamic and complex, and Khatchadourian et al. \cite{khatchadourian2021streams} examined both the proper and improper use of modern language features in ML code.
-Finally, Amershi et al. \cite{amershi2021longitudinal} provided a longitudinal perspective on ML system evolution.
+Nguyen et al. \cite{nguyen2019graph} created CPatMiner to mine fine-grained code change patterns at scale, while Silva et al. \cite{silva2021refdiff} and Atwi et al. \cite{pyref} looked at the challenges of refactoring across multi-language repositories—underscoring the difficulties of adapting Java-based tools to languages like Python.
+Kim \cite{kim2020software} discussed how ML code is particularly dynamic and complex.
+Finally, Dilhara et al. \cite{dilhara2021understanding} provided a longitudinal perspective on ML system evolution.

 While existing studies effectively detect and categorize recurring code changes in ML projects, their focus is largely limited to identifying “what” changes occur.
 In contrast, our work with PyQu advances this area by quantitatively associating specific code changes with measurable improvements in ML software quality.
 By directly linking code evolution to quality outcomes, our study addresses a critical gap and offers actionable insights for researchers and practitioners alike.